7 nights starting from

 Provisional Timings London Heathrow Departing: 12th May 2026 at 11:20 Returning: 19th May 2026 at 16:10 |

-Fly from London Gatwick to Lisbon, then transfer to your hotel in Redondo, a charming Alentejo town that feels like it was handcrafted.
-Nestled between Évora and the Serra d’Ossa, it’s a place where pottery and wine aren’t just products—they’re a way of life.
-In the afternoon enjoy an optional relaxing nature walk along the footpaths surrounding the hotel, then a welcome drink and dinner at the hotel restaurant.
+Fly from London Heathrow to Lisbon, then transfer to your hotel in Redondo — a charming Alentejo town nestled between Évora and the Serra d’Ossa, where pottery and wine are a way of life.
+In the afternoon, enjoy an optional relaxing nature walk along the footpaths surrounding the hotel, followed by a welcome drink and dinner at the hotel restaurant.

 Day 2: The True Cheese Route & São Gregório

 Begin your exploration with the “Cheese Route,” visiting traditional dairies and trying your hand at cheese-making.
-Enjoy the mid-morning “11 o’clock” snack tradition with local tapas and wine.
-This tradition originated from the long hours of work in the fields, where 11am marked the halfway point of the working day with the opportunity to eat a light meal and drink some regional wine.
-In the afternoon, visit the Hermitage of São Gregório nestled on the slopes of the Serra D'Ossa with breathtaking views.
-Here you will enjoy a wine tasting and some traditional Alentejo music and songs.
+Enjoy the mid-morning “11 o’clock” snack tradition with local tapas and wine — a centuries-old custom from the fields.
+In the afternoon, visit the Hermitage of São Gregório, nestled on the slopes of the Serra D’Ossa with breathtaking views.
+Enjoy a wine tasting accompanied by traditional Alentejo music and songs.

 Day 3: Redondo & Rio de Moinhos

-Discover Redondo’s pottery heritage, with a visit to the Redondo Potteries.
-Watch the potters working and painting the clay with traditional techniques, followed by lunch in Rio de Moinhos.
-In the afternoon you will visit a local herd and experience sheep shearing and milking.
-Then explore a traditional bakery, a place where time seems to stand still, and sample fresh wood-fired bread.
+Discover Redondo’s pottery heritage with a visit to the Redondo Potteries.
+Watch artisans work and paint clay using traditional techniques, followed by lunch in Rio de Moinhos.
+In the afternoon, visit a local herd to experience sheep shearing and milking, then explore a traditional bakery and sample freshly baked wood-fired bread.
 Return to the hotel for dinner.

 Day 4: The Marble Route & Vila Viçosa

-Discover the Marble Route with a visit to a quarry and learn about its global significance.
-In Vila Viçosa, enjoy free time for lunch before visiting the Renaissance style royal Palace of Vila Viçosa, for many centuries the seat of the House of Bragança.
-Later you will visit the magnificent church of Nossa Senhora da Conceição (Our Lady of Conceição), and explore the town's castle and historical surroundings.
-Continue to Évora and check-in to the hotel.
+Explore the Marble Route with a quarry visit to learn about its global significance.
+In Vila Viçosa, enjoy free time for lunch before visiting the Renaissance-style Palace of Vila Viçosa, once the seat of the House of Bragança.
+Later, visit the Church of Nossa Senhora da Conceição and explore the town’s castle and historical surroundings.
+Continue to Évora and check in to your hotel.

 Day 5: Estremoz & Borba